Construction Handover Checklist

 Throughout the project phase, it’s important to keep track of the information needed at handover to avoid data getting lost or incorrectly filed.

-And finally, when it is time for the handover to take place, it’s important that both the project teams and client check the information thoroughly.
+Finally, when it is time for the handover to take place, it’s important that both the project teams and client check the information thoroughly.

 Construction Handover Checklist